ComputationalPathogens/MNBC/README.md

 The 'example' folder includes a demo, which is described below to demonstrate how to use the binner:

 <b>Problem description:</b>
 The 'reads.fasta' file contains ten short-read sequences to be classified.
 Five reads, whose headers start with SRR227300, were sequenced from the E. coli O104:H4 strain.
 The other five reads, whose headers start with SRR032501, from the Yersinia rohdei ATCC_43380 strain.
 The reference database contains two complete genomes obtained from RefSeq: GCF_022869985.1 belongs to the E. coli O104:H4 strain, and GCF_000834455.1 belongs to the Yersinia rohdei YRA strain.
-From the result file 'result.txt', it can be seen that all the ten reads were correctly classified.
+From the result file 'result.txt', it can be seen that all ten reads were correctly classified.

 <b>Tool usage:</b>
-1. Run MNBC_taxonomy with the following command to generate the taxonomic file of the reference database:
+1. Run MNBC_taxonomy with the following command to generate the taxonomy file of the reference database:
 <b>java -cp MNBC.jar -Xmx1G MNBC_taxonomy -i RefSeq_genomes/ -a assembly_summary_refseq.txt -n taxdmp/nodes.dmp -o taxonomy.txt</b>
 (The following help menu displays by using '-h')
 -a:	Assembly summary file downloaded from NCBI (e.g. assembly_summary_refseq.txt from https://ftp.ncbi.nlm.nih.gov/genomes/refseq/))
 -n:	Taxonomy nodes.dmp file downoaded from NCBI (e.g. taxdmp.zip from https://ftp.ncbi.nlm.nih.gov/pub/taxonomy/)
--i:	Input directory containing the (gzipped) files of reference sequences in the database (e.g. GCF_000009045.1_ASM904v1_genomic.fna.gz is a reference genome file downloaded from RefSeq)
+-i:	Input directory containing the (gzipped) files of reference sequences in the database (e.g. GCF_000009045.1_ASM904v1_genomic.fna.gz is a reference genome sequence file downloaded from RefSeq)
 -o:	Output taxonomy file for the database

 2. Run MNBC_build with the following command to build the database: